BrianP8701/swarmstar/journal.md

 Fundamentally what is the purpose of the swarm?
 Specifically, i mean the way im building this out, this architecture with a tree?
 Why do i have asynchronous stuff?
 What im doing could easily be done synchronously, sequentially.

 Im doing this for efficiency and dare i say scalability?
-Efficiency obviously because we'll have llm calls running in parralel, more and more the deeper we go down the tree.
+Efficiency obviously because we'll have llm calls running in parallel, more and more the deeper we go down the tree.
 And scalability.... well tbh we already discussed this part. so far our 'swarm' system we are building locally is very fast and efficient with the only bottleneck being the llm calls.

 bruh, okay but this could be horizontally distributed need be. idk i just wanted to think about how this might grow with scale now but i guess thats a problem for another time.
 I just finished reading alex xu's system design interview book a couple days ago in iceland.